What is Pigmentary Keratitis in Dogs?

 - Glaucoma: The prolonged increases of pressure within the eye result in enlargement of the eyeball and cause chronic irritation.

-- Corneal Ulceration: Ulcers are typically due to eye injuries.
+- Corneal Ulceration: Dog eye ulcers are typically due to eye injuries.
 Chronic issues develop if the eye isn’t treated immediately.
 Dark pigment may also occur after an ulcer heals.

 Since pigmentary keratitis is more common in brachycephalic breeds, we can say that breed is a risk factor, and this form of abnormal pigment deposition may have a genetic component.